microsoft/vscode-docs/docs/nodejs/working-with-javascript.md

 The TypeScript compiler `tsc` can down-level compile JavaScript files from ES6 to another language level.
 Configure the `jsconfig.json` with the desired options and then use the –p argument to make `tsc` use your `jsconfig.json` file, for example `tsc -p jsconfig.json` to down-level compile.

-Read more about the compiler options for down level compilation [here](/docs/languages/jsconfig.md#down-level-compilation-with-typescript-compiler).
+Read more about the compiler options for down level compilation in the [jsconfig documentation](/docs/languages/jsconfig.md#down-level-compilation-with-typescript-compiler).

 ### Running Babel